About Canadian weather radar

 Geographical domain covered by radar mosaic with high resolution of 1 km.

 Figure 1: Geographical domain covered by radar mosaic with high resolution of 1 km.
-Click for details.

 Image highlights areas where Canadian and American radars are available and greyed areas where radar is not available.

 To better represent precipitation over the different seasons, this mosaic renders in mm/h to represent rain and in cm/h to represent snow.
-For the two precipitation types (rain and snow), we use two different mathematical relationships to convert the reflectivity by rainfall rates (mm/h rain cm/h for snow).
+For the two precipitation types (rain and snow), we use two different mathematical relationships to convert the reflectivity into rainfall rates (mm/h rain cm/h for snow).
 Note also that these mosaics are available in a palette of 8 and 14 colors (intensity levels of radar echoes).
-Figures 2 and 3 illustrate two examples; one representing the precipitation rate of rain and the second representing the precipitation rate of snow.
+Figures 2 and 3 illustrate two examples: one representing the precipitation rate of rain and the second representing the precipitation rate of snow.

 Example of the radar layer at the national view representing rain (mm/h) with a 14-color intensity scale.

 Figure 2: Example of the radar layer representing rain (mm/h) with a 14-color intensity scale.
-Click for details.

 The image, taken on April 27, 2021 at 8:50 AM EDT, shows the radar echoes for this period at a 25% transparency level as well as the outage and no-network coverage valid for this period shown in gray.